mdeliso97/Spotify_Project/readme.md

 After downloading the datasets, please import them into the `./Data` directory in the project folder.

 ## 3. Create a Python virtual environment
-Go to the project directory and create a python virtual environment:
+Go to the project directory and create a python virtual environment.
+You can use any name you want for the environment, here we will call it `spotify_env`:

 `python -m venv spotify_env`

 Activate the virtual environment:

 `source spotify_env/bin/activate`

 ## 4. Enter current folder